-HSC 310 Writing and Communication in the Health Sciences Professions 3 credits www.excelsior.edu/CourseSearch
+HSC 310 Writing and Communication in the Health Sciences Professions

 This course is designed to help students master the art of professional communication.
-A broad range of topics is covered, including professional presentations, meeting management, and various forms
+A broad range of topics is covered, including professional presentations, meeting management, and various forms of written communication.
+Issues related to communication in the health care organizations and among health care professionals are also addressed.